Muddy Ruel: Post-playing career

 Ruel was one of the few major leaguers to hold a law degree.
 He earned his degree from Washington University in St. Louis and was admitted to practice before the US Supreme Court.
 Ruel is credited for being the first to label the catcher's protective equipment as the "tools of ignorance".
 This was a self-deprecating reference to the harsh physical demands of the catcher's position due to exposure to errant pitches, foul tips, and collisions at home plate.

-Ruel died of a heart attack at his home in Palo Alto, California, in 1963.
-He was buried at Alta Mesa Memorial Park in Palo Alto, California.
+Ruel suffered a heart attack in his car two blocks from his home in Palo Alto, California on November 13, 1963.
+An ambulance took him to Stanford-Palo Alto Hospital, where he was pronounced dead upon arrival, age 67.
+He was buried at Alta Mesa Memorial Park in Palo Alto.